Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Abstract

 \section{Abstract}

 Developing vision-language models (VLMs) that generalize across diverse tasks requires large-scale training datasets with diverse content.
 In English, such datasets are typically constructed by aggregating and curating numerous existing visual question answering (VQA) resources.
-However, this strategy does not readily extend to other languages, where VQA datasets remain limited in both scale and domain coverage, posing a major obstacle to building high-quality multilingual and non-English VLMs.
+However, this strategy does not readily extend to other languages, where VQA datasets remain limited in both scale and domain coverage.
 In this work, we introduce \textbf{Jagle}, the largest Japanese multimodal post-training dataset to date, comprising approximately 9.2 million instances across diverse tasks.
 Rather than relying on existing VQA datasets, we collect heterogeneous source data, including images, image-text pairs, and PDF documents, and generate VQA pairs through multiple strategies such as VLM-based QA generation, translation, and text rendering.
-Experiments demonstrate that a 2.2B model trained with Jagle achieves strong performance on Japanese tasks, surpassing InternVL3.5-2B in average score across ten Japanese evaluation tasks and approaching within five points of Qwen3-VL-2B-Instruct.
-Furthermore, combining Jagle with FineVision does not degrade English performance; instead, it improves English performance compared to training with FineVision alone.
-To facilitate reproducibility and future research, we release the dataset, trained models, and code.\footnote{\url{https://speed1313.github.io/Jagle/}}
+Experiments demonstrate that a 2.2B model trained with Jagle surpasses InternVL3.5-2B in average score across ten Japanese evaluation tasks and comes within five points of Qwen3-VL-2B-Instruct.
+Moreover, combining Jagle with FineVision improves English performance over training with FineVision alone.
+These benefits generalize across model backbones and scales: LLM-jp-4-VL 9B beta, a 9B-scale model built on the Japanese-centric LLM-jp-4-8B-instruct, achieves Japanese performance comparable to Qwen3-VL-8B-Instruct.
+To facilitate reproducibility and future research, we release the dataset, models, and code. \resourcelinks